Animal Spirits (films), 2019

 A series of 85 various-sized plein air gelatin silver films recorded at night without a camera at Lake Tyrrell in the Mallee region of Victoria.
 Each film is encapsulated in a 40 cm x 50 cm Mylar envelope inscribed with a laser-engraved number.
 Displayed backlit atop light tables.
 Unique objects.

-Natural history study traditionally involves collecting and cataloguing dead specimens.
-But these luminous shadows of flying, fighting, foraging and fraternizing arthropods (and a wriggling legless lizard) recorded on film without a camera reveal something only the living can: a sense that they are (or were) sentient beings steeped in an umwelt or ‘life-world’ brimming with subjective perceptual significance.
-For each individual such traits are tantamount to what we might call sentience or ‘spirit’.
+Natural history research conventionally requires the collection and cataloguing of dead specimens.
+But these luminous shadows of flying, fighting, foraging and fraternizing arthropods (and a wriggling legless lizard) recorded on film without a camera reveal something only the living can: sentient beings steeped in an umwelt or ‘life-world’ brimming with subjective perceptual significance.
+Individually, such traits are tantamount to what we might call sentience or ‘spirit’.
 Economist John K Galbraith dubbed collective human economic drives ‘animal spirits’.
-Yet this collection of diminutive non-human ‘animal spirits’ animating the relict life-world of one tiny sliver of Lake Tyrrell’s sandy shore is surely a more fitting application of the term.
-An instance of why biologist EO Wilson calls invertebrates “the little things that run the world”.
+Yet this collection of diminutive non-human ‘animal spirits’ animating the relict life-world of Lake Tyrrell’s sandy shore is surely a more fitting application of the term.
+An instance of why biologist Edward O Wilson called invertebrates “the little things that run the world”.

 Collecting live ants with a portable vacuum device, December, 2009.
 Being elevated above the ground on the tubs was a precaution against ant bites!
 Photo by Rudy Frank